Sections

 • The record number of global elections taking place in 2024 will test how Meta deploys its election-related content moderation policies and language capabilities across its 3 billion daily users.

-• Non-English speaking communities are at increased misinformation risk; Meta’s Oversight Board should revise their counter-misinformation spending to allocate additional funds to non-English language and local content moderation efforts.
+• Non-English speaking communities are at increased misinformation risk; Meta should revise its counter-misinformation efforts to allocate additional funds to non-English language and local content moderation efforts, as has been recommended by the Oversight Board.

 Meta platforms